Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 Indonesian Visa Stay, Validity, and Extensions

 It’s essential to understand visa limits, which can result in legal consequences.
+The possible stay, validity and extension are subject to the Indonesian visa type.

-The e-VOA B1 allows a stay of up to 30 days and is valid for 3 months.
+For instance, the e-VOA B1 allows a stay of up to 30 days and is valid for 3 months.
 Travelers have the option to extend it once for an additional 30 days, either online or at an Indonesian immigration office.

 Overstaying any visa in Indonesia may lead to fines charged daily or, in more serious instances, deportation.